njio7/Learning-Journal/README.md

 -place "public float Speed = 10f;" in public class to set the object speed -"transform.Translate(Vector3.right * input * Time.deltaTime * Speed);" allows delta time to not be tied directly to unity's framerate and also allows to control the object.

+## 15-10-2024

+making progress on a physics based tutorial.